 "Remember the prisoners as if chained with them - those who are mistreated - since you yourselves are in the Body also."

-Sunday, 11 November is the International Day of Prayer for the Persecuted Church.
+The Second Sunday in November is the International Day of Prayer for the Persecuted Church.
 Please mobilise your church, school, prayer fellowship, family and friends to focus on the Persecuted Church.

 Click here for a 3 minute video: Remember the Persecuted, which you can share and show your friends, family, school and church, this week.
 You can also join the International Day of Prayer for the Persecuted event on the Frontline Fellowship Facebook page.
 Please like, link and share it with your family and friends.

 Visit the IDOP Africa website for news, articles and resources to educate and inform your congregation, school, colleagues, friends and family to pray for the persecuted.